 During the three and nine months ended February 28, 2021, the Company received payments on the IGH Note in the amounts of \$196,765 and \$1,696,765, respectively.
 The Company applied these payments as follows; \$1,544,291 as a repayment of principal and \$152,473 as a repayment of accrued interest.
 On February 27, 2021, IGH notified the Company that it did not plan to make further payments under the IGH Note on the theory that the Break-Up Fee excused additional payments.
 The Company vehemently disagrees with this assertion, which remains in litigation.
-The Company has requested permission from the court to file an amended complaint to the complaint.
+The Company has requested permission from the court to file an amended complaint to accelerate the due date of all remaining amounts under the IGH Note and receive default interest as a result of IGH's breach of the IGH Note, as well as to add a fraud count to the complaint.
 During the nine months ended February 28, 2021, the Company impaired the remaining amounts due under the IGH Note in the amount of \$2,498,706, which includes \$2,497,884 in principal and \$822 in accrued interest.
 As of February 28, 2021, the principal balance of the IGH Note was \$0 and the interest receivable was \$0.